christso/crypto-investing-guide/README.md

 * Polkadot (DOT) - smart contracts
 * Tezos (XTZ) - smart contracts
 * Harmony (ONE) - smart contracts
-* GoChain (GO) - enterprise blockchain using Proof-of-Reputation consensus
 * Golem (GLM) - computing
 * Theta (THETA) - video streaming
 * Alpha Finance Lab (ALPHA) - DeFi
 * BarnBridge (BOND) - DeFi
 * Binance Coin (BNB) - fuel for Binance Smart Chain (BSC), lower fees than ETH for DeFi

-You might be attracted to trading some purely speculative altcoins, which are sometimes called "shitcoins".
+* VeChain (VET) - supply chain

+I also have a tiny percentage of my portfolio for highly speculative altcoins.
 I do not recommend allocating any amount that you cannot afford to lose completely.
-The price is driven mostly by social media and do not satisfy the [project evaluation criteria](#Project-Evaluation).
-The price growth of shitcoins are a good indicator of new retail investors entering the market who believe they missed out on Bitcoin, so they buy "cheaper" coins that are advertised as "the next Bitcoin" or "the next Ethereum".
+These altcoins do not satisfy the [project evaluation criteria](#Project-Evaluation).
+Investing in these altcoins are based purely on social sentiment and price action.
+The price growth of shitcoins are also a good indicator of new retail investors entering the market who believe they missed out on Bitcoin, so they buy "cheaper" coins that are advertised as "the next Bitcoin" or "the next Ethereum".
 However Bitcoin has already dominated the store-of-value market, Ethereum has dominated the smart contracts market.
 It is unlikely that any altcoin will replace Bitcoin or Ethereum.
-They will need to enter a completely different market, i.e. a "blue ocean".
-Here are some altcoins which can be good for short term trading:
+The altcoins will have better success entering a completely different market, i.e. a "blue ocean" with less competition.

 * Hedera Hashgraph (HBAR) - competes with ETH and Bitcoin layer 2
 * Litecoin (LTC) - spin-off of BTC